EOxServer/eoxserver/docs/sphinx/en/users/global_use_case.rst

 Global Use Case
 ===============

+.. contents:: Table of Contents
+    :depth: 3
+    :backlinks: top

 This section describes the global Use Case of EOxServer including concrete usage scenarios as examples.

 Figure: ":ref:`fig_global_use_case_1`" introduces the involved parties in this global Use Case.

 .. _fig_global_use_case_1:
 .. figure:: images/Global_Use_Case.png